 - There’s no jealousy or suspicion.
 No one tries to control the other because the relationship is built on trust.

 - Of course you need your own personal space, but you also recognize that your partner does as well.
 You respect each others need for distance as well as togetherness, and understand the importance of working as a team.

 - You create dialogue and treat your discussions with respect.
-You understand that every relationship will have its differences, but you learn how to let go of the need to be in the right and build bridges, reaching agreements democratically.
+This means understanding that every relationship will have its differences, but you learn how to let go of the need to be in the right and build bridges, reaching agreements democratically.

-It’s not always a bad thing to be jealous on occasions, for example.
-And sometimes we need more personal and physical space, just to be alone and get away.
+It’s not always a bad thing to be jealous on occasion.
+And sometimes we need more personal space just to be alone for a bit.
 But you want the base of your relationship – say, 80% – to have characteristics of the secure kind of attachment.
 The rest of the time it’s normal to experience those other extremes.

 So now can you tell us why you love the way you do?
 And how your partner loves you in return?